julianfaraway/rexamples/mixed/pulp.md

 Superficially, the p-value greater than 0.05 suggests no strong evidence against that hypothesis that there is no variation among the operators.
-But there is good reason to doubt the chi-squared null distribution when testing parameter on the boundary of the space (as we do here at zero).
+But there is good reason to doubt the accuracy of the standard approximation of the chi-squared null distribution when testing a parameter on the boundary of the space (as we do here at zero).
 A parametric bootstrap can be used where we generate samples from the null and compute the test statistic repeatedly:

 ``` r
 lrstat <- numeric(1000)